dreamit-de/graphql-server/README.md

   Own Logger can be created by implementing `Logger` interface.
 - **`requestInformationExtractor`**: The `RequestInformationExtractor` used to extract information from the `Request` and return a `Promise<GraphQLRequestInfo>`.
-By default, the `DefaultRequestInformationExtractor` is used that tries to extract the information from the body and URL params of the request.
+By default, the `DefaultRequestInformationExtractor` is used that tries to extract the information from the body (using `request.body` field) and URL params of the request.
 Own Extractor can be created by implementing `RequestInformationExtractor` interface.
 - **`metricsClient`**: The `MetricsClient` used to collect metrics from the GraphQLServer.
 By default, the `DefaultMetricsClient` is used that collects default NodeJS and three custom metrics using [prom-client][3] library.